zsimo/scripts/js/this.md

 ```

-#### this inside a function if case of the left side of the dot notation is empty: undefined in strict mode, otherwise window
+#### this inside a function in case of the left side of the dot notation is empty: undefined in strict mode, otherwise window
 ```js
 "use strict";